jyrg02/Leiden/PCNI/Readings/Week 1/macdonaldTransnationalHistoryReview2013.md

 >Sven Beckert: Evolving approach taking as its starting point the interconnectedness of human history as a whole

 Main agreements:
-* Concern with cross-border flows
+* Concern with cross-border flows -->Seminar: connected with Global history
+	* People --> Seminar
+	* Ideas  --> Seminar
+	* Goods --> Seminar
+	* Unlike global history transnational history does not necessarily include colonial interactions.
 * Nation: Encompassing the political unit not just the nation-state
 * Analysis on how people are the result of processes of exchange and circulation Origin
 * Outside of history field, from other disciplines
+* Not restrict themselves to single case study
 Criticisms:
 * Some approaches are excessive lose and catch all.
 This accounts for the widespread use of the term
 	* Can be an advantage to encourage pluralism. \